brentvollebregt/hit-counter/README.md

 **This makes is very easy too keep track of views on static sites like Github Pages.** (can also be uses on non-static sites as a general counter)

+This project was inspired by [https://github.com/dwyl/hits](https://github.com/dwyl/hits) which is a "General purpose hits (page views) counter" which unfortunately only publicly will record for github repos.
+This was my idea to expand on this and add some features.

 # How Can I Use it?
 ## Getting an SVG
 To get an image for the current url (for example is image is being requested by www.example.com), simply get the image as you normally would: